NoxPointe/MSC-513-Change-Management/Macro Perspectives of Change (10-2-2013).md

     - happens after major successes

 ## Kotter and Heskett, Cultural approach

+### Three Types of Cultures

 1. Strong culture
+	- Has existed in the US for a long time
+    - Generally has a founder with an uncanny insight into the market
+    - Imposed philisophical outlook on the company
+    - Works as long as the market doesn't change
 2. Strategically appropriate culture
+	- Partially market driven
+    - People who founded the company did market research
+    - Stopped doing market research after start
+    - Works as long as the market doesn't change
 3. Adaptive culture
+	- Constant Change
+    - Constantly assessing the market and making changes based on that
+    - Must hire the right kind of employees
+    - Requires an incredible amount of effort

 # Dialectic